Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 ::

-	ERR6 NO CONNECTION # if no connection has been made ERR8 TOPIC UNDEFINED # If the requested topic is not defined ERR7 TOPIC INDEX OUT OF RANGE # If the supplied topic index is larger than the maximum allowed topic number
+	ERR6 NO CONNECTION # If no connection has been made ERR8 TOPIC UNDEFINED # If the requested topic is not defined ERR7 TOPIC INDEX OUT OF RANGE # If the supplied topic index is larger than the maximum allowed topic number